Preparing for a Trek in Nepal

 Trekking in Nepal is easier than it sounds

-Not to deflate egos here, but trekking in Nepal is often a lot easier than the idea that often crosses people minds about it.
+Not to deflate egos here, but trekking in Nepal is generally a lot easier than the idea that often crosses people minds about it.
 The hardest part for many people is just arranging to take enough time off work to enjoy a full trek.
 And, acclimatization which I advise everyone to read up on.

 It’s better to take your time and go slowly on a trek than spoil everything by rushing through and getting altitude sickness which can be lethal